 Small Business Expectations

 The infographic below charts responses—in percentages—to each of the Index’s 10 core questions and will provide insights into the changing attitudes and expectations of small business owners over time.
-This infographic reflects responses to the first two surveys, Q2 and Q3 of 2017.
-Responses to the 10 core questions are used to calculate the MetLife & U.S. Chamber of Commerce Small Business Index number, which currently stands at 62.3—meaning 62.3% of small business owners have a positive outlook for their companies and the environment in which they operate.
+This infographic reflects responses to the first three surveys, Q2, Q3, and Q4 of 2017.
+Responses to the 10 core questions are used to calculate the MetLife & U.S. Chamber of Commerce Small Business Index number, which currently stands at 63.2—meaning 63.2% of small business owners have a positive outlook for their companies and the environment in which they operate.